butchwarns/Eurorack_Bus_Board/README.md

 ## Motivation

+I designed this bus board for use in my modular synthesizer projects.
+Thought i'd share the project with other synth builders.
+(Gerber files in the repo can be directly uploaded to your pcb manufacturer of choice.
+Interactive BOM for easy assembly included.)

 ## A word of caution

 **CAUTION:** If you build this bus board (or anything else involved in powering your modules for that matter), be sure you know how to check for errors in the build before actually hooking it up to power or any precious modules!
 Don't fry a module with a connector wrongly soldered upside down!